samarabbas/temporal-documentation-legacy/tour/create_sample_domain.md

 ## Using the CLI

-The Temporal CLI can be used directly from the Docker image *ubercadence/cli* or by [building the CLI tool](https://github.com/temporalio/temporal/tree/master/tools/cli#how) locally (which requires cloning the server code).
+The Temporal CLI can be used directly from the Docker image *temporalio/tctl* or by [building the CLI tool](https://github.com/temporalio/temporal/tree/master/tools/cli#how) locally (which requires cloning the server code).
 The samples in this tour will use the Docker image.
-If using a locally built version, replace `docker run --rm ubercadence/cli:master` with `cadence`.
+If using a locally built version, replace `docker run --rm temporalio/tctl:latest` with `tctl`.

 ## Environment variables

 To keep the CLI commands short, we'll use some environment variables.
 These include the following:

-- **CADENCE_CLI_ADDRESS** - host:port for Temporal frontend service, the default is for the local server
+- **TEMPORAL_CLI_ADDRESS** - host:port for Temporal frontend service, the default is for the local server
-- **CADENCE_CLI_DOMAIN** - default workflow domain, so you don't need to specify `--domain`
+- **TEMPORAL_CLI_DOMAIN** - default workflow domain, so you don't need to specify `--domain`
 - **USER** - this is assigned by default in Linux/Mac but not on Windows